-In connection with this offering, we have granted options to purchase approximately 3,124,731 Ordinary Shares under the 2021 Equity Plan to certain of our employees, including the current named executive officers.
-Dr. Yu and Ms. Jahn received an option to purchase 747,227 and 330,942 Ordinary Shares, respectively.
+In connection with this offering, we intend to grant options to purchase approximately 3,124,731 Ordinary Shares under the 2021 Equity Plan to certain of our employees, including the current named executive officers.
+It is anticipated that Dr. Yu and Ms. Jahn will receive an option to purchase 747,227 and 330,942 Ordinary Shares, respectively.
 Such awards to our named executive officers will vest over four years with one-fourth of the shares subject to the option vesting on the first anniversary of the grant date and the remaining three-fourths of the shares subject to the option vesting monthly over three years beginning from the first anniversary of the grant date, in each case generally subject to the executive remaining in continuous employment on the applicable vesting date.

-In connection with the appointments of Susan Silbermann and Jesse Wu to our board of directors in October 2021, in connection with this offering, each such director was granted an option to purchase 72,600 Ordinary Shares, with such options vesting in 36 equal monthly installments beginning on the date of grant, subject to the individual's continued service on our board of directors through the applicable vesting date.
+In connection with the appointments of Susan Silbermann and Jesse Wu to our board of directors in October 2021, in connection with this offering, each such director will be granted an option to purchase 72,600 Ordinary Shares, with such options vesting in 36 equal monthly installments beginning on the date of grant, subject to the individual's continued service on our board of directors through the applicable vesting date.

-All options have an exercise price equal to \$16.00 per share.
+All options will have an exercise price equal to the initial public offering price of an ADS.